Aimé Anthuenis: Anderlecht

 After the national title with Genk, Anthuenis moved to Anderlecht.
 The club had been looking for its 25th national title since 1995 and hoped to win it with the Lokeren-born trainer.
-Under Anthuenis the club acquired former Lokeren striker Jan Koller who, together with Tomasz Radzinski, became one of Anderlecht's stars.
+Under Anthuenis, the club acquired former Lokeren striker Jan Koller who, together with Tomasz Radzinski, became one of Anderlecht's stars.
 Anthuenis won the Belgian First Division that year, and was named for the second time Belgian Manager of the Year.

-Anderlecht qualified for the UEFA Champions League in August 2000 by eliminating FC Porto in the last qualifying round.
+Anderlecht qualified for the UEFA Champions League in August 2000 by eliminating Porto in the last qualifying round.
 Anderlecht continued to surprise in the group stage of the Champions League.
-The Brussels team won their group, which included Manchester United, PSV and Dynamo Kiev.
+The Brussels team won their group, which included Manchester United, PSV and Dynamo Kyiv.
 They defeated Manchester United 2–1 at home and PSV 2–3 at the Philips Stadion.
 In the second group stage, Anderlecht ended up in the group of defending champions Real Madrid, Lazio and Leeds.
 They won at home against Real (2–0) and Lazio (1–0), but eventually only finished third in their group.
-That season Anderlecht was again crowned national champions, while Authensis was named Belgian Manager of the Year for the third time.
+That season, Anderlecht was again crowned national champions, while Authensis was named Belgian Manager of the Year for the third time.

 Anderlecht finished the 2001–02 Belgian First Division third, while in Champions League it ended fourth in their group with three points.
 After the end of the season, Anderlecht and Anthuenis parted ways.

 Belgium national team

-On 29 June 2002, Anthuenis signed a contract for 2 and a half years with the Royal Belgian Football Association (KBVB).
+On 29 June 2002, Anthuenis signed a contract for two and a half years with the Royal Belgian Football Association (KBVB).
 The Red Devils had just finished the World Cup in Japan and South Korea when Anthuenis took over.
 He tried to qualify for UEFA Euro 2004 with a new generation of Belgians.
 Anthuenis brought to the national team and made debut players like Thomas Buffel, Jelle Van Damme, Vincent Kompany and Anthony Vanden Borre.
 Under Anthuenis, Kompany debuted at just 17 years old.

 Belgium was placed in Group 8 in the UEFA Euro 2004 qualifying.
 They finished behind Bulgaria with the same points as Croatia, tying also on head-to-head points.
 However, Croatia advanced to the play-offs due to a better head-to-head goal difference.

 Despite the failed qualifying campaign, Anthuenis stayed as head coach of Belgium.
 He was now tasked with guiding the Belgians to the World Cup in Germany.
 Belgium ended up in Group 7, a group that included Spain.
 Anthuenis didn't reach the target, with the national team finishing fourth in their group, and failing to qualify for the World Cup for the first time since 1978.